-US returns land its controlled since WWII to Japan amid local anger
+US returns land it's controlled since WWII to Japan amid local anger

 Just last week, a MV-22 Osprey crash-landed into the sea southwest of Okinawa, causing concern among residents.

-Reducing the US military presence in Okinawa
+US presence a sore point in relations

-As part of a deal with Japan after World War II, the US has roughly 26,000 troops and several bases in Okinawa.
+As part of a deal with Japan after World War II, the United States has roughly 26,000 troops and several bases in Okinawa.

-Their presence has been a sore point in relations between the prefectural government and Tokyo, as many Okinawans, including Takeshi Onaga, the prefectural governor, strongly object to the accidents and alleged crimes attributed to the US military.
+The US presence has been a sore point in relations between the prefectural government and Tokyo as many Okinawans, including Takeshi Onaga, the prefectural governor, strongly object to accidents and alleged crimes attributed to the US military.

-Okinawa composes less than 1% of Japan's total land area, but has the largest US military presence.
+Okinawa makes up less than 1% of Japan's total land area, but it has the largest US military presence.

-In a handover ceremony held Wednesday in Tokyo, Japanese Prime Minister Shinzo Abe expressed his desire to cooperate with the US for regional peace and stability, while reducing the burden of the US military presence on Okinawa.
+In a handover ceremony Wednesday in Tokyo, Japanese Prime Minister Shinzo Abe expressed his desire to cooperate with the United States for regional peace and stability while reducing the burden of the US military presence on Okinawa.

-But over in Okinawa, sentiments remain divided, with the Okinawa prefectural governor announcing his refusal to attend the handover ceremony in a statement released earlier this month.
+But in Okinawa, sentiments remain divided, with the Okinawa prefectural governor announcing his refusal to attend the handover ceremony in a statement released earlier this month.

 "This handover isn't enough," Kouji Ida, the deputy councilor from the Okinawa prefectural government's military base affairs division, told CNN.

-"The helipads will be used to launch Ospreys and we fear there may be more crashes.
-Ultimately, we hope the presence of the US military bases will continue to shrink," Ida added.
+"The helipads will be used to launch Ospreys, and we fear there may be more crashes.
+Ultimately, we hope the presence of the US military bases will continue to shrink," Ida said.

-While Thursday's land return marks the largest handover of territory controlled by the US military since WWII, according to Gavan McCormack, an emeritus professor and asia expert at the Australian National University, it's important to understand the context surrounding the deal.
+It's important to understand the context surrounding the deal, according to Gavan McCormack, an emeritus professor and Asia expert at the Australian National University.

-"The whole of Okinawa is an American military base and there's deep anger there as the Okinawans don't feel like the bases are there for their defense," McCormack told CNN.
+"The whole of Okinawa is an American military base, and there's deep anger there as the Okinawans don't feel like the bases are there for their defense," McCormack told CNN.

-"The people aren't only concerned by the noise pollution caused by the Ospreys, but the danger to life and limb."
+"The people aren't only concerned by the noise pollution caused by the Ospreys but the danger to life and limb."